 - The takeover of an existing project – such clients usually have the documentation we need to get an understanding of the expected end product.
 What would be very helpful here, however, is access to the code of the app that’s in development so that we can gauge what’s been done, what remains and where further improvements are needed.
 Remember, the more we know what we are dealing with, the faster we can take over and get down to the actual work.

 - Updating legacy apps – keeping your app updated is essential, considering the speed at which operating systems are upgraded, security vulnerabilities that keep popping up and the fast-changing requirements of the end-users.
 The updating of such apps require us to have all the documentation that was completed during the development of the app and access to the code in order to see the scale of the improvements needed.
+Depending on this analysis, we might decide to refactor the code or even write it from scratch again!

 2. Who is going to be using it?